Linux-Lite-Wiki/Init-Linux-Lite-wiki/README.md

 ## 📄 License

-This documentation is licensed under the [Creative Commons Attribution 4.0 International License (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).
+This documentation is licensed under the (https://www.gnu.org/licenses/old-licenses/lgpl-2.0.en.html).
 You are free to share and adapt the material with proper attribution.

 ---

 ## 💬 Feedback

 Found an error?
 Have suggestions?
-Please [open an Issue](https://github.com/YOUR_USERNAME/linux-lite-wiki/issues) or post on the [forums](https://www.linuxliteos.com/forums/).
+Please [open an Issue](https://github.com/Avijit1-Avi15/linux-lite-wiki/issues) or post on the [forums](https://www.linuxliteos.com/forums/).

 Let’s make Linux Lite even better—together.